Terry-Migwi/Financial-Inclusion-in-FinTech/README.md

 This repository contains a colab notebook containing a project on Exploratory Data Analysis of Uni-variate, Bi-variate  and Multi-variate Analysis of Financial Dataset

 Description of the project

 Financial inclusion is an essential contributor to long term economic growth.
 One strong indicator of financial inclusion is access to a bank account.
 This means that the more individuals who have access to a bank account in a country, the more promising it is to the economic growth of this country.
 For this reason, the project at hand required me to figure out how we can predict which individuals are more likely to open a bank account based on the demographic features available

 Instructions

 Setup git clone  and extract the zip file then open the colab Notebook, the data report file and the presentation slides.

 Technologies used.

 *google colab

 Usage

-This project is on analysis  that predicts the individuals more likely to open a bank account.
+This project is a prediction model that predicts the individuals more likely to open a bank account.

 Author

 Terry Migwi